coredao-org/CoreDAO-Docs/docs/Dev-Guide/rpc-postman.md

 ![new-workspace-postman](../../static/img/rpc/postman/rpc-psotman-2.png)
 </p>

-3. You can choose from a number of different workspaces.
+3. You can choose from several different workspaces.
 For this example, we're going to use `HTTP`.

 <p align="center" style={{zoom:"40%"}}>
 ![new-http-workspace-postman](../../static/img/rpc/postman/rpc-psotman-3.png)
 </p>

-4. This will take you to a basic workstation, where you can structure your RPC query and get a response back.
+4. This will take you to a basic workstation, where you can structure your RPC query and receive a response.

 <p align="center" style={{zoom:"40%"}}>
 ![new-workspace-postman](../../static/img/rpc/postman/rpc-psotman-4.png)